KasraF/SnipPy/README.md

 cd ../;
 ```

-The `-Plocal` packages it for the local non-browser build, since LooPy currently doesn't work with the browser-based editor.
+The `-Plocal` packages it for the local non-browser build, since PopPy currently doesn't work with the browser-based editor.

 This repo also includes a `build.sh` script that does both for you. :)

 ## Running

-> tldr; On Unix-like operating systems, you can run LooPy using the script
+> tldr; On Unix-like operating systems, you can run PopPy using the script
 >
 > ``` sh
 > ./run.sh